will1b/modern-tweetdeck/README.md

 ![](http://puu.sh/94QI3.png)

+**UPDATE:** This project is discontinued - you can still use it and recommend it to friends, but there may not be any further support.
+However, development on a successor, [cashmere](https://github.com/pixeldesu/cashmere/), has begun.

 A CSS modification for the popular Twitter client 'TweetDeck'

 **WARNING:** This modification cannot be applied directly *without* a plugin for your browser that allows userstyles on certain webpages.
-I would recommend Stylish/userstyles.org.
+I would recommend [Stylish/userstyles.org](http://userstyles.org/).

 ## Requirements